Month 11, Day 30, Monday 10:30 p.m.

 She felt almost normal, but she didn’t forget the research journal or the ideas it had sparked.

 Despite Newton’s good intentions, she did not give the casting pass from the infirmary to any of her teachers that day, feeling awake enough to at least complete the in-class exercises.

-The young woman, who sported a tail marking her as one of the non-human students, stammered that it would take at least a day to get a new pass created, and could barely look Sebastien in the eye past her blush.
-Sebastien promised to return when it was ready.
+The young woman, who sported a tail marking her as one of the non-human students, could barely look Sebastien in the eye past her blush.
+She stammered that it would take at least a day to get a new pass created, and Sebastien promised to return when it was ready.

-When Sebastien found herself bouncing irritably on her toes, she went to the simulation room in the big building out on the Flats, where students were permitted to practice spells and dueling for Defense class.
+When Sebastien found her legs bouncing irritably as she tried to write a homework essay, she went to the simulation room in the big building out on the Flats, where students were permitted to practice spells and dueling for Defense class.

-One of the utility spells she had researched for casting through paper was a fabric cutting spell, which sent a single slicing line outward in an arc, the shape of which could be controlled to some degree by the caster’s Will.
+One of the utility spells she had researched for casting through paper was a fabric cutting spell that sent a single slicing line outward in an arc, the shape of which could be controlled to some degree by the caster’s Will.
 Unlike many similar spells, it didn’t require the target to be within the Circle, as it used compressed air as the cutting edge.